tescomealdealll/robot-chicken/README.md

 ## With Docker (less wtfs involved)

+- Change env.js.example to your liking and rename it to env.js, then:

 ### Build
 ```
 docker build -t chicken-bot .
 ```

 ### Run

+You can either run the script with or without a persistent database and blacklist.

 - For ephemeral database and blacklist: